-OSSE's EL data visualization tool: The Early Access to ELs Qlik application provides a preview of key student-level EL-related data that is critical for serving ELs effectively.
-This app is available to all LEA Data Managers, Heads of School, Principals, ACCESS for ELLs 2.0 Coordinators, EL Coordinators, Counselors (new) and Enrollment Coordinators (new).
+OSSE's EL data visualization tool: The Early Access to ELs Qlik application (EL Qlik app) provides a preview of key student-level EL-related data that are critical for serving ELs effectively.
+This app is available to all local education agency (LEA) Data Managers, Heads of School, Principals, ACCESS for ELLs Coordinators, EL Coordinators, Counselors and Enrollment Coordinators.
+The app now includes 2021-22 MODEL benchmark assessment scores and ACCESS growth over time.

 The School Readiness Reflection Tool: This self-assessment, found in Appendix E, provides LEAs and schools with insight into current strengths and gaps in program support services for ELs in their school setting.
-In using its rating system, school-based leadership, EL program coordinators, and other relevant school-based staff are encouraged to work together to complete the self-assessment for informational and planning purposes.
+In using its rating system, school-based leadership, EL program coordinators and other relevant school-based staff are encouraged to work together to complete the self-assessment for informational and planning purposes.

-Refer to the OSSE English Learner policy and instructional resources webpages to access additional resources on delivering services to ELs:
+Refer to the following OSSE webpages to access additional resources on delivering services to ELs: